httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 data", "representation metadata", "user agent" and "content" in this document are to be interpreted as described in {{RFC9110}}.

+This document uses the line folding strategies described in [FOLDING].

 Hashing algorithm names respect the casing used in their definition document (e.g. SHA-1, CRC32c) whereas hashing algorithm keys are quoted (e.g. "sha", "crc32c").